 I assume you mean the Stonewall Defence (which is part of the Dutch Defence) which is played by Black versus first move 1.d4 from White.

 Read more about the Dutch Defence at Wiki

-If you mean the Stonewall Attack which is played by White then click here.
+To read more about the Stonewall Attack which is played by White click here.
 Or read the reviews about the Stonewall Attack.

 I recommend the system of the Modern Stonewall Dutch where Black places his dark-squared bishop on d6.
 See below.

 The Stonewall Dutch is playable.
 You should know the basic ideas and where to put your bishops.